Are you sure you want to log out?

 Just like metronidazole, patients with trichomoniasis need to take four tablets that are 500mg each.
 However, if the infection returns or treatment does not work, patients could be advised to take 2 tablets each day for 7 days.

-With regard to side effects, they are similar to that of metronidazole.
+With regard to side effects, they are similar to that of metronidazole but may be milder because it is curative at lower therapeutic doses .
 Additionally, alcohol should also be avoided if a person is taking tinidazole.

-While usually more effective than metronidazole, tinidazole is also more expensive.
+While just as effective as metronidazole, tinidazole is more expensive and not readily available in the Philippines.
 This is why doctors usually prescribe metronidazole and only prescribe tinidazole if necessary.

 There are no home remedies for trichomoniasis.
 The reason is that it is a parasitic infection, so any home remedy won’t be effective in treating the parasite.